12/2/2021

 BIM in the full life cycle of a building

-Ingenium prides itself on closely following trends in the sector and responding to them when we can create added value for our clients as a result.
-When 10 years ago the whole BIM thing was still in its infancy, Ingenium was already going with this and we were an absolute pioneer in this.
+Ingenium prides itself on closely following trends in the sector and responding to them when we can create added value for our customers as a result.
+When 10 years ago the whole BIM thing was still in its infancy, Ingenium was already working on this and we were an absolute pioneer in this.

 In the design phase of a project, BIM has pretty much become the standard.
 And more and more contractors are also turning to BIM in the execution phase.
 We go one step further because we want to offer advice throughout the entire life cycle and thus in every phase of the building.
 This teaches us that the biggest cost of a building is made in the operation phase!